Generalized Long-Moody functors: Introduction

-In addition, we are interested in \textit{weak} polynomial functors, a notion introduced by Djament and Vespa in \cite[Section 3.1]{DV3} for symmetric monoidal categories and extended to the present framework in Section \ref{subsec:Weak-polynomial-functors}.
-This last notion is more appropriate for understanding the stable behaviour of a given functor.
+In addition, we are interested in \textit{weak} polynomial functors, a notion introduced by Djament and Vespa \cite[Section 3.1]{DV3} for symmetric monoidal categories.
+We prove that this concept extends to the present framework in Section \ref{subsec:Weak-polynomiality}.
+A first matter of interest in this last notion is that it is more appropriate for understanding the stable behaviour of a given functor: it reflects more accurately than the strong polynomiality the behaviour of functors for large values.
+Also weak polynomial functors of degree less or equal to some $d\in\mathbb{N}$ form a category $\mathcal{P}ol_{d}(\mathfrak{U}\mathcal{G})$ that is \textit{localizing}, which allows one to define quotient categories $\mathcal{P}ol_{d+1}(\mathfrak{U}\mathcal{G})/\mathcal{P}ol_{d}(\mathfrak{U}\mathcal{G})$.
+These quotients provide an organizing tool for families of representations of the groups $\{G_{n}\}_{n\in\mathbb{N}}$; see Section \ref{subsec:Weak-polynomial-functors-1}.

-We investigate the effects of Long-Moody functors on polynomial functors, and prove: \begin{namedthm}[\textit{Theorem $B$ }(Theorems \ref{Thm:emairesult} and \ref{thm:ResultWeakpoly})] Assume the hypotheses of Theorem $A$ are satisfied and that the groups $\left\{ H_{n}\right\} _{n\in\mathbb{N}}$ are free.
-Under the Assumption \ref{assu:decomposeAfreeproduct}, the Long-Moody functor $\mathbf{LM}_{\left\{ \mathcal{G},\varsigma\right\} }$ increases by one both the very strong and the weak polynomial degrees. \end{namedthm} Assumption \textit{\ref{assu:decomposeAfreeproduct}} is a technical (but quite natural) hypothesis that is required in the analysis of the behaviour of the Long-Moody functors with respect to polynomial degree.
-It is a further compatibility condition which is satisfied in many of the examples of interest, such as mapping class groups of surfaces (see Section \ref{sec:Examples-and-applications}).
-For the family of braid groups $\left\{ \mathbf{B}_{n}\right\} _{n\in\mathbb{N}}$, Theorem $B$ recovers \cite[Theorem B]{soulieLMBilan}.